 In a statement, Larva Labs said they moved forward with the acquisition deal because they felt Yuga would be better stewards of their projects.
 “Yuga Labs are the best in the world at what they do and are the ideal stewards of the CryptoPunks and Meebits.
 In their hands, we are confident that they will continue to be vital, thriving projects in the emerging decentralized web,” they said.

 As part of the deal, Yuga Labs received 423 CryptoPunks and 1,711 Meebits.
 When asked what they plan to do with them, Yuga Labs said, “We’re not in a rush to do anything but give people their IP, see what they build, and listen.”

 The future of CryptoPunks

-Still, with a new owner, Punks will likely undergo some changes.
-Yuga Labs currently gets a cut each and every time a Bored Ape is resold.
-However, Larva Labs didn’t do that with CryptoPunks and Meebits.
-Yuga Labs says they don’t plan to change that, but they didn’t offer any statement indicating what they do plan to do with the collections.
+Still, with Yuga at the helm, Punks will likely continue to change and evolve.
+Although Yuga gets a cut every time a Bored Ape is resold, Larva Labs didn’t implement a similar royalties system for CryptoPunks and Meebits.
+Yuga says they don’t plan to change that, but they didn’t offer any statement indicating what they do plan to do with the collections going forward.